 To provide more evidence on the convergence of the solution algorithm, we compute and plot the solution errors on different grids for above examples.
-See Fig.~\ref{fig:algconvergence}.
-Since we do not know any explicit solutions to those MFG systems, the errors are estimated using solutions from different grids.
-To check the solution $\rho^*(x,t),u^*(x,t)$ on the $N_x\times N_t$ grids, we first solve the MFG on the coarse grids of size $N_x/2\times N_t/2$ and then interpolate the coarse solution back onto the $N_x\times N_t$ grids.
-Denote the interpolated solution by $(\tilde{\rho}^*,\tilde{u}^*)$, the solution error on the $N_x\times N_t$ grids is estimated as
+See Figure~\ref{fig:algconvergence}.
+Since we do not know any explicit solutions to those MFG systems, the errors are estimated using numerical solutions on different grids.
+To check the solution $\rho^*(x,t),u^*(x,t)$ on the $N_x\times N_t$ grid, we first solve the MFG on the coarse grid of size $N_x/2\times N_t/2$ and then interpolate the coarse solution back onto the $N_x\times N_t$ grid.
+Denote the interpolated solution by $(\tilde{\rho}^*,\tilde{u}^*)$, the solution error on the $N_x\times N_t$ grid is estimated as:

 where the norm is chosen as the $L^1$ norm on $[0,L]\times[0,T]$.